Dynamic (record label): History

 Dynamic was founded in 1978 by Pietro Mosetti Casaretto and his wife Marisa.
 Mosetti Casaretto, a surgeon and amateur violinist, took over a small label founded by the musicologist Edward Neill.
 In the beginning, Dynamic was a small family business.
 Mosetti Casaretto and his wife recorded in local churches, oratories and villas.
-The first recordings were issued on vinyl, the very first one being Paganini's Barucabà Variations played by Salvatore Accardo.
+The first recordings were issued on vinyl, the first being Paganini's Barucabà Variations played by Salvatore Accardo.

 In 1985 the company moved to its current site in the Villa Quartana on the Righi hill overlooking Genoa, where it set up a recording hall that could house a small chamber orchestra.
 In the late 1990s Mosetti Casaretto retired, and management of the label was taken over by his son-in-law, Alberto Dellepiane.
 Over the years, the label's focus on chamber music and particularly violin music has widened to include full-length opera recordings on both CD and DVD.
 More recently, Dynamic has become a high definition content producer for television and cinema.
 Naxos acquired Dynamic in 2014.